aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-table-to-json/_index.md

   - **Intelligent Structure Detection** – Automatically converts tabular data to proper JSON arrays/objects.
   - **Header Mapping** – Uses the first row as JSON keys for clean object structures.
   - **Data Type Retention** – Preserves numbers, dates, and booleans (not just text).

+*Version History:* The Convert Table to JSON endpoint was introduced with API version **v4.0** (2024) and remains the current stable release.
+Earlier v3.x endpoints are deprecated.

 ## How to Use the Convert Table to JSON API with SDKs?